T. V. Narendran

 Thachat Viswanath Narendran (born 2 June 1965) is an Indian business executive.
 He is currently the global CEO and Managing Director of Tata Steel, one of the largest steel producers in the world.

 He is also the President of Confederation of Indian Industry.

 Early life and education

+T. V. Narendran was born in Tamil Nadu to a family with ancestral roots in Chendamangalam, Kerala.
+He is the grandson of E. Ikkanda Warrier, a freedom fighter and the first Prime Minister of the erstwhile Cochin State.

-Narendran holds an undergraduate degree in mechanical engineering from Regional Engineering College, Tiruchirappalli (now known as National Institute of Technology, Tiruchirappalli) and an MBA from Indian Institute of Management Calcutta.
+Narendran completed his undergraduate degree in mechanical engineering from the Regional Engineering College, Tiruchirappalli (now National Institute of Technology, Tiruchirappalli).
+He later earned a Master of Business Administration (MBA) from the Indian Institute of Management Calcutta.